Topic of the 2018 Model WTO:

-In the Model WTO 2017 edition, participants will have to discuss and negotiate the creation and development of new or existing regulations, to adapt current international trade rules to SME needs where necessary.
-This shall be done within one of the 6 committees which have been set up on the basis of the most relevant issues for SMEs discussed by current scholars and WTO experts.
+In the Model WTO 2018 edition, participants will have to discuss and negotiate the creation and development of new or existing regulations, to adapt current international trade rules regarding international investments.
+This shall be done within one of the 6 committees which have been set up on the basis of the most relevant issues for international investment law currently discussed by scholars and WTO experts.

-Find out more about the structure of the negotiations and the different committees and countries.
+Find out more about the structure of the negotiations, the different committees and countries.